If you’re in the market for a Dutch oven and trying to decide between Staub and Le Creuset, you’ve come to the right place.

 Lodge 6 Quart Enameled Cast Iron Dutch Oven

 - Lodge is a family-owned business founded in 1896.
-They are known for making high-quality cast iron skillets, dutch ovens, and other cookware.
+They are known for making high-quality cast iron skillets (see my review), Dutch ovens (see my review), and other cookware.

 - It is made from the same materials as Staub and Le Creuset: cast iron coated porcelain enamel.